vickydev11/EBI/content/pages/index.md

           Ideal for practitioners seeking foundational tools and safety essentials.
         subtitle: ''
-        text: >+
+        text: >
-          An essential workshop for practitioners seeking foundational tools, safety protocols, and harm-reduction practices to responsibly engage in breathplay.
+          An essential workshop for adepts and practitioners seeking foundational tools, safety protocols, and harm-reduction practices to responsibly engage in breathplay.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image